US allows extra COVID vaccine doses for some. Now what?

 WHAT IF A THIRD DOSE STILL DOESN’T WORK?

 It’s not a substitute for vaccination, but the FDA has authorized an antibody treatment as a preventive treatment if high-risk patients are exposed to the virus.
-And it’s critical for family members and others close to fragile patients to be vaccinated to protect them from exposure.
+And it’s critical for family members and others close to fragile patients to be vaccinated.

 More research is underway to better tease out whether some immune-compromised patients need still other options, such as carefully monitored changes to their medications.